afred/hydra-dev-docs/duraspace-wiki-orig/Developers/markdown/guidelines_for_committers.md

 Once you've found a reviewer, you can transition your Jira ticket into review and assign a reviewer.

-### Rebase branches before committing to master or handing off to someone else {#GuidelinesforCommitters-Rebasebranchesbeforecommittingtomasterorhandingofftosomeoneelse}
+### Rebase branches before committing to master or handing off to someone else

 Do not rebase on a public branch.
 Therefore, before rebasing, create a local branch of your public feature branch, rebase and then fast-forward merge with master.

 See [Diaspora Git Workflow](https://github.com/diaspora/diaspora/wiki/Git-Workflow) for more info about rebasing.

-### Merge your own branches to master {#GuidelinesforCommitters-Mergeyourownbranchestomaster}
+### Merge your own branches to master

-Committers are responsible for merging their own branches into master when their work is finished.\
+Committers are responsible for merging their own branches into master when their work is finished.
- If you're making major changes, or changes you want to discuss before merging into master, email the [hydra-tech](http://groups.google.com/group/hydra-tech) list and/or put yourself on the agenda for the next [Committers Call](/display/hydra/Notes+from+Meetings+and+Calls).
+ If you're making major changes, or changes you want to discuss before merging into master, email the [hydra-tech](http://groups.google.com/group/hydra-tech) list and/or put yourself on the agenda for the next [Committers Call](https://wiki.duraspace.orgdisplay/hydra/Notes+from+Meetings+and+Calls).

 ### Delete remote branches when they're finished {#GuidelinesforCommitters-Deleteremotebrancheswhenthey'refinished}